Taíno: Taíno revivalist communities

-DNA of Taíno descendants
+DNA studies

 In 2018, a DNA study mapped the genome of a tooth belonging to an 8th- to 10th–century "ancient Taíno" woman from the Bahamas.
 The research team compared the genome to 104 Puerto Ricans who participated in the 1000 Genomes Project (2008), who had 10 to 15 percent Indigenous American ancestry.
-The results suggested they were more "closely related to the ancient Bahamian genome" than to any other Indigenous American group.
+The results suggest they were more "closely related to the ancient Bahamian genome" than to any other Indigenous American group.

 Although most do not identify as such, DNA evidence suggests that a large proportion of the current populations of the Greater Antilles have Taíno ancestry, with 61% of Puerto Ricans, up to 30% of Dominicans, and 33% of Cubans having mitochondrial DNA of Indigenous origin.
 Some groups have reportedly maintained Taíno or indio customs to some degree.

 Sixteen autosomal studies of peoples in the Spanish-speaking Caribbean and its diaspora (mostly Puerto Ricans) have shown that between 10% and 20% of their DNA is Indigenous.
 Some individuals have slightly higher scores, and others have lower scores or no Indigenous DNA at all.
-A recent study of a population in eastern Puerto Rico, where the majority of persons tested claimed Taíno ancestry, showed that they had 61% mtDNA (distant maternal ancestry) from Indigenous peoples and 0% Y-chromosome DNA (distant paternal ancestry) from the Indigenous people.
+A recent study of a population in eastern Puerto Rico, where the majority of persons tested claimed Taíno ancestry, shows that they had 61% mtDNA (distant maternal ancestry) from Indigenous peoples and 0% Y-chromosome DNA (distant paternal ancestry) from the Indigenous people.
 This suggests part of the Creole population descends from unions between Taíno women and European or African men.